luojuan1205/nsSNPs-database/README.md

 # nsSNPs-database
-A  relatively accurate and comprehensive database of human non-synonymous single nucleotide mutations
+A  relatively accurate and comprehensive database of human non-synonymous single nucleotide mutations.